Ruihuan-Cheng/Ruihuan-Cheng.github.io/_tabs/research.md

 # Research Vision

 My research focuses on understanding and engineering heat transport in energy materials through a combination of physics-based modeling, machine-learning techniques, and data-driven materials discovery.
-By integrating atomistic simulations, lattice dynamics, and artificial intelligence, I aim to establish quantitative structure–property relationships that enable the rational design of materials with targeted thermal transport properties.
+By integrating molecular simulations, lattice dynamics, and artificial intelligence, I aim to establish quantitative structure–property relationships that enable the rational discovery and design of materials with targeted thermal transport properties.

 ---